-- do the changes make any difference?
+- 1. Do the changes make any difference?

-- are staff following the changes?
+- 2. Are staff following the changes?

-- are the changes affecting the time the board is used for?
+- 3. Are the changes affecting the time the board is used for?

-Before the test starts:
+Before the test starts

-- determine period for the test, eg, 'we will test the new board for one week' - long enough to allow failures - short enough to change and retest - inform all staff personally at handover meetings across all shifts, and also post notices in the ward
+- determine period for the test, e.g. 'We will test the new board for one week.' - long enough to allow failures - short enough to change and retest - inform all staff personally at handover meetings across all shifts, and also post notices in the ward

-- · make sure that: - a person(s) is responsible for completing the information on the board - the information is pulled from the same source
+- make sure that: - a person(s) is responsible for completing the information on the board - the information is pulled from the same location

-During the test:
+During the test

-- create an audit checklist for your board (see next page for a template) and audit it everyday during the test period - invite visitors from your senior management team to view the board and watch its use during a shift handover - make sure they fill audits during these visits - get daily feedback from staff, ensure you know whether the boards are working or not
+- create an audit checklist for your board (see next page for a template) and audit it everyday during the test period - invite visitors from your senior management team to view the board and watch its use during a shift handover - make sure they fill 'audits' during these visits - get daily feedback from staff, ensure you know whether the boards are working or not

-- provide a suggestion box and immediately implement any easy changes - take 'after' photos and video during the test period
+- provide a suggestion box and immediately implement any easy changes - take "after" photos and video during the test period

 This is a good opportunity to test the impact of shift handover.
-Use a stopwatch to time the handover both before and during the test.
+Use a stopwatch to time the handover both before and during the test